 We are not aware of any technical data to support the removal from service of tyres past a specific age.
 But the same principle applies to the tyres of your vehicle as for any other part of your car – age matters.

-Together with other members of the tyre and automotive industries, Continental advises that all tyres (including spare tyres) made more than ten years ago should be removed from service and replaced with new tyres.
+Together with other organisations in the tyre and automotive industries, we advise that all tyres (including spare tyres) made more than ten years ago should be removed from service and replaced with new tyres.

 You should follow this advice even if:

 - The tyres seem to be in good condition and appear usable based on their external appearance;

 - The wear to the tread has not passed the minimum legal limit.

 In short, even though a tyre over ten years old may seem fine for driving, we still recommend getting new tyres for your car.
 Drivers cannot rely on visual inspection for rubber cracking, wear to the tread or other signs of deterioration due to age.
 While tyres may appear perfectly functional, their age is a factor for replacement.

 Some vehicle manufacturers may recommend a different chronological age at which to replace a tyre.
 Such guidance comes from their understanding of the specific vehicle application; We recommend that drivers pay heed to these instructions.